cs1501-tools-of-the-trade/course-info/README.md

 ### Grading policies
 Class attendance is 10 points per lecture.
-Small homework assignments will be worth a variable number of points, from 0 up to 10.
+If we have homework, they'll be worth a variable number of points - from 0 up to 10.

-There should be an excess of 120 points over the course of the semester.
-Getting above a 75% of however many points there are entails a passing grade.
+Getting above a 75% of however many points we have this semester entails a passing grade.

 ---